Information Assurance Awareness, Training, and Education

 • Provide guidance on the strategic direction, planning, and prioritization.

-• Responsible for promoting information assurance awareness and related communications to the university community;
+• Promote information assurance awareness and related communications to the university community;

 • Maintain Safe Computing website with up-to-date guidance, tips, and how-to instructions;